CircuitChaos/vtlivesgram/README.md

 To plot data from .wav file, use:

-`vtwavex file.wav | vtcat -- -:1 - | vtlivesgram`
+`vtwavex file.wav | vtcat -- -:1 - | vtlivesgram -w`

+*-w* option makes **vtlivesgram** wait on input EOF, instead of exiting, which is useful in this case.

+As an alternative, the program can read raw data, as produced by *sox -t raw* or *arecord -t raw*.
+It switches to this mode if *-r <rate>* option is specified.
+So, an equivalent to plot data from .wav file in this mode would be:

+`sox file.wav -t raw -e signed -b 16 -c 1 - | vtlivesgram -r 48000 -w`

-To plot data sampled by the sound card (with ALSA), use the following command.
-It will take some time before data starts to appear, as *vtcard* needs to calibrate first:
+To plot data sampled by the sound card (with ALSA), use the following command:

-`vtcard -r 48000 | vtcat -- -:1 - | vtlivesgram`
+`vtcard -r 48000 -u | vtcat -- -:1 - | vtlivesgram`

+Or:

+`arecord -t raw -f s16_le -c 1 -r 48000 | vtlivesgram -r 48000`

+Command-line help can be printed by using:

+`vtlivesgram -h`

 There are some limitations on the input data format though:

-* Only single-channel data is supported
+* VT and raw: only single-channel data is supported
-* Only float8 (double) sample format is supported
+* VT: only float8 (double) sample format is supported
+* raw: only s16_le (signed 16-bit integer) sample format is supported
-* Timestamps in input data must be absolute, not relative
+* VT: timestamps in input data must be absolute, not relative
+* raw: timestamps are not supported
-* Sample rate cannot change mid-stream
+* VT: sample rate cannot change mid-stream (VT format supports this feature)

 These limitations aren't inherent and can be dealt with if there's a need for it – I just didn't see the need, so I didn't code it.